 - Schedule the upgrade during a maintenance window and notify your community of the planned upgrade.
 This prevents users from being surprised by a brief wireless network outage during the upgrade. - Avoid making any other changes to your network during the upgrade, such as configuration changes, hardware upgrades, or changes to the rest of the network.
-This simplifies troubleshooting. - Know your network and verify the state of your network by answering the following questions.
+This simplifies troubleshooting. - Know your network and verify the state of your network by answering the following questions. - How many APs are assigned to each controller?
+Verify this information by navigating to the Monitoring > Network All Access Points section of the WebUI, or by issuing the show ap active and show ap database CLI commands. - How are those APs discovering the controller (DNS, DHCP Option, Broadcast)? - What version of ArubaOS is currently on the controller? - Are all controllers in a master-local cluster running the same version of software?

-- How many APs are assigned to each controller?
-Verify this information by navigating to the Monitoring > Network All Access Points section of the WebUI, or by issuing the show ap active and show ap database CLI commands. - How are those APs discovering the controller (DNS, DHCP Option, Broadcast)? - What version of ArubaOS is currently on the controller? - Are all controllers in a master-local cluster running the same version of software? - Which services are used on the controllers (employee wireless, guest access, remote AP, wireless voice)? - Resolve any existing issues (consistent or intermittent) before you upgrade. - If possible, use FTP to load software images to the controller.
+- Which services are used on the controllers (employee wireless, guest access, remote AP, wireless voice)? - Resolve any existing issues (consistent or intermittent) before you upgrade. - If possible, use FTP to load software images to the controller.
 FTP is faster then TFTP and offers more resilience over slow links.
-If you must use TFTP, ensure the TFTP server can send over 30 MB of data. - Always upgrade the non-boot partition first.
+If you must use TFTP, ensure the TFTP server can send over 30 MB of data. - In the Common Criteria evaluated configuration, software loading through SCP (secure copy) is the only supported option.
+Loading software through TFTP, FTP, or the WebUI 'Local File' option are not valid options. - Always upgrade the non-boot partition first.
 If problems occur during the upgrade, you can restore the flash, and switch back to the boot partition.
 Upgrading the non-boot partition gives you a smoother downgrade path should it be required. - Before you upgrade to ArubaOS 6.3.1.0, assess your software license requirements and load any new or expanded licenses you require.
 For a detailed description of these new license modules, refer to the "Software Licenses" chapter in the user guide.